distributed-control-systems/SUGAR/README.md

 	ans =

 	       7        +    9i
-Due to the fact that symbolic coefficients are supported is easy to retrive the expression of the geometric product in this algebra, going back to the exemple on complex numbers:
+Due to the fact that symbolic coefficients are supported is easy to retrieve the expression of the geometric product in this algebra, going back to the example on complex numbers:

 	>>syms a b c d real
 	>>basis([0,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=-1

 	>>C1=e0*a+e1*b